tobsirl/tobsirl/README.md

 ### Software Engineer at Kargo Commerce

-#### I’m self-motivated and enjoy learning new technologies, such as GraphQL and React hooks
+#### I'm a passionate Software Engineer with a deep interest in automation, cloud computing, and DevOps.

+#### Driven by curiosity and a love for learning, I thrive on exploring new technologies like Kubernetes, ArgoCD, GitHub Actions, Prometheus, and Grafana.

 #### Currently learning TypeScript 📖